BitsEcho/RxBus/README.md

             println(it)
         }
     foo.bar()
-    Thread.sleep(1000)	// just keep the thread in this sample disposable.dispose()    //Dispose the subscribe when do not use the Observable is a good hobby }
+    Thread.sleep(1000)	// Just keep the thread in this sample disposable.dispose()    //Dispose the subscribe when do not use the Observable is a good hobby }